CraftAcademyLabs/ca_course/slow_food/setting_up_the_project.md

 Finally, it’s not just about the code.
 This challenge is about practicing the workflow.**

+###Agile principles

+There are different Agile methodologies you can use in your projects and we will be talking a lot about that and introducing different agile techniques as we move along in the course.
+For now, you should always follow these core Agile principles:

+* focus on user needs
+* deliver iteratively
+* keep improving how your team works
+* fail fast and learn quickly
+* keep planning

 ###Planning your work
+Your team should plan together, review these plans regularly and change them based on your progress and any new facts and requirements that arise during the development process.

+Features
+Chores
+Bugs

 Both [Waffle.io](https://waffle.io/) and [ZenHub.io](https://www.zenhub.io/) is a project management tools powered by your GitHub Issues & Pull Requests.
 Waffle.io is the tool of choice for many AgileVentures projects and provides a web based interface for managing Issues and track Pull Requests.
 ZenHub provides similar functionality (and more) as a browser extension.
 It is up to you to decide what tool your team want to use.

+Introduction to Waffle.io: https://youtu.be/yEbRaA3rYuA

+Introduction to ZenHub.io: https://youtu.be/TRu7vKCg920